tapis-project/documentation/source/technical/jobs.rst

 The Job Submission Request
 ==========================

-The job submission request must contain the three fields shown in the `Simple Job Submission Example`_.
-The full complement of possible values in a request body are listed here.
+A job submission request must contain the name, appId and appVersion values as shown in the `Simple Job Submission Example`_.
+Those values are marked *Required* in the list below, a list of all possible values allowed in a submission request.
+If a parameter has a default value, that value is also shown.

+In addition, some parameters can inherit their values from the application or system definitions as discussed in `Parameter Precedence`_.
+These parameters are marked *Inherit*.
+Parameters that merge inherited values (rather than override them) are marked *InheritMerge*.

+Parameters that do not need to be set are marked *Not Required*.
+Finally, parameters that allow macro substitution are marked *MacroEnabled* (see `Macro Substitution`_ for details).

 **name**
-  The user chosen name of the job.
+  The user chosen name of the job.  *MacroEnabled*, *Required.*
 **appId**
-  The Tapis application to execute.
+  The Tapis application to execute. *Required.*
 **appVersion**
-  The version of the application to execute.
+  The version of the application to execute. *Required.*
 **owner**
   User ID under which the job runs.
+Administrators can designate a user other than themselves.
 **tenant**
   Tenant of job owner.
+Default is job owner's tenant.
 **description**
-  Human readable job description.
+  Human readable job description.  *MacroEnabled*, *Not Required* **archiveOnAppError**
-**archiveOnAppError**
   Whether archiving should proceed even when the application reports an error.
+Default is *true*.
 **dynamicExecSystem**
   Whether the best fit execution system should be chosen using *execSystemConstraints*.
+Default is *false*.
 **execSystemId**
-  Tapis execution system ID.
+  Tapis execution system ID.  *Inherit*.
 **execSystemExecDir**
-  Directory into which application assets are staged.
+  Directory into which application assets are staged.  *Inherit*, see `Directories`_ for default.
 **execSystemInputDir**
-  Directory into which input files are staged.
+  Directory into which input files are staged.  *Inherit*, see `Directories`_ for default.
 **execSystemOutputDir**
-  Directory into which the application writes its output.
+  Directory into which the application writes its output.  *Inherit*, see `Directories`_ for default.
 **execSystemLogicalQueue**
-  Tapis-defined queue that corresponds to a batch queue on the execution system.
+  Tapis-defined queue that corresponds to a batch queue on the execution system.  *Inherit* when applicable.
 **archiveSystemId**
-  Tapis archive system ID.
+  Tapis archive system ID.  *Inherit*, defaults to *execSystemId*.
 **archiveSystemDir**
-  Directory into which output files are archived after application execution.
+  Directory into which output files are archived after application execution.  *Inherit*, see `Directories`_ for default.
 **nodeCount**
-  Number of nodes required for application execution.
+  Number of nodes required for application execution.  *Inherit*, default is 1.
 **coresPerNode**
-  Number of cores to use on each node.
+  Number of cores to use on each node.  *Inherit*, default is 1.
 **memoryMB**
-  Megabytes of memory to use on each node.
+  Megabytes of memory to use on each node.  *Inherit*, default is 100.
 **maxMinutes**
-  Maximum number of minutes allowed for job execution.
+  Maximum number of minutes allowed for job execution.  *Inherit*, default is 10.
 **fileInputs**
-  Input files that need to be staged for the application.
+  Input files that need to be staged for the application.  *InheritMerge*.
 **parameterSet**
-  Runtime parameters organized by category.
+  Runtime parameters organized by category.  *Inherit*.
 **execSystemConstraints**
-  Constraints applied against execution system capabilities to validate application/system compatibility.
+  Constraints applied against execution system capabilities to validate application/system compatibility. *InheritMerge*.
 **subscriptions**
-  Subscribe to the job's events.
+  Subscribe to the job's events.  *InheritMerge*.
 **tags**
-  An array of user-chosen strings that are associated with a job.
+  An array of user-chosen strings that are associated with a job.  *InheritMerge*.

 The following subsections discuss the meaning and usage of each of the parameters available in a job request.
 The schema_ and its referenced library_ comprise the actual JSON schema definition for job requests.